This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Acute paraphimosis is abnormal tightness of the foreskin when it is pulled back.
 The foreskin is the skin that covers the head (glans) of the penis.
-The foreskin can usually be pulled back onto the penis.
-When the foreskin is pulled back, the glans is uncovered.
+Usually, the foreskin can be pulled back onto the penis and uncover the glans.
 Acute paraphimosis prevents your foreskin from being pulled back.

 Return to the emergency department if:

 - You have sudden pain or swelling in your penis.

 - You lose feeling in your penis.

 - You have an open wound on your penis.

 - Your signs and symptoms return or worsen.